Alireza-Rajabzadeh/curlReq/README.md

     $request->errors; // get error if exist
     $request->error_number ; get error number if exis

-Or youcan get all this in one array by call responseInArray() ;
+Or you can get all this in one array by call responseInArray() ;

     $request->responseInArray;

-Let me know if something works wrong :
+Let me know if something works wrong by send me an email: Orginalireza@gmail.com

-    Orginalireza@gmail.com
+thanks